 Resources for Parents

 When parents are involved in their children's education at home, they do better in school.
 And when parents are involved in school, children go farther in school — and the schools they go to are better.
+Below are resources for parents to help their children get the most out of school.

 National Education Association